shawna114/pandas-challenge/README.md

 Heroes of Pymoli Analysis Overview

-Analysis based on faux data for an independent gaming company prior to release of their new fantasy game 'Heroes of Pymoli'.
+Analysis based on data from an independent gaming company prior to release of their new fantasy game 'Heroes of Pymoli'.

 The game is free to play, however players are encouraged to purchase optional items that enhance their playing experience.
 The task was to generate a report that breaks down the game's purchasing data into meaningful insights for the company.